gdavidbutler/pthreadChannel/README.md

 Use "make" to build.

 An example of using chan.h and chanFifo.h is provided in test/primes.c.
-It is modeled on [libtask's](https://swtch.com/libtask/) primes.c.
+It is modeled on primes.c from [libtask](https://swtch.com/libtask/).
 It is more complex because of pthread's API and to demonstrate various combinations of options.